REQUIREMENTS FOR ASSISTANCE AND INSTRUCTIONS TO FOLLOW:

 4. The pay stubs must contain your name, the total hours, dates the pay stub covers, the pay rate, YTD totals, paycheck deductions (Social Security, Medicare, State Income Tax, Federal Income Tax) etc. We cannot except anything else.

-5. Your utility bills must be up to date in payment.
+5. Your utility bills and your rent must be up to date in payment.

 Car expenses would include: